theHostileNegotiator/KWBandage/PatchNotes.md

 	* Instead of using Animations, Scripts are used
 2. Damage penalty can be removed as soon as object is healed either from Repair Drone or Repair Tool
 	* Changed weapon nuggets from DOTNugget to Multiple DamageNugget with delays to when damage is applied
+3. Power affects units weapons that are not Railguns such as the Mammoth Missile Pods due to blanket weapon buff
+	* Remove Rate Of Fire buff and added ObjectStatus which will switch the Railgun weapons to a faster firing version

 ### Nod: